stackotter/delta-client/Contributing.md

 If you are using Xcode as your IDE run `swift bundler generate-xcode-support` and then open Package.swift with Xcode (`open Package.swift` should work unless you've changed your default program for opening swift files). **Make sure to choose the `DeltaClient` target in the top bar instead of the `DeltaClient-Package` target.**

+**Note: Xcode puts DeltaCore in the dependencies section of the file navigator instead of at its physical location in the directory structure.
+This is due to the way the plugin system had to be implemented.**

 You can now make changes and when you're done, just open a pull request on GitHub.

 ### Website